douglastgordon/WordSoup/README.md

 # Wordsoup

-Wordsoup is a jibberish generator that you can use in place of Lorem Ipsum.
+Wordsoup is a gibberish generator that you can use in place of Lorem Ipsum.
 It generates sentences and paragraphs with regular English syntax in the style of your favorite authors.

 ## Installation